SupremeSports/HA-Domotic/Devices/Pool Controller/README.md

   - Pool cabin door locked status
   - Power usage

-## Features for future:
-- ph Sensor installation
-- Remove pond control as it will have it's own controller
-- Pool lighting RGBW with neopixels

 ### Home Assistant Link:
 - MQTT device with QoS and LWT
 - Receives all data once per second